CatchmentSci/livox-poc-article/README.md

     .
-    ├── code                    # folder containing scripts to work with the livox mid-40 scanners │   ├── interfacing         # scripts required to interface with mid-40
+    ├── code                    # folder containing scripts to work with the livox mid-40 scanners │   ├── fig3                # scripts required to generate outputs presented in Figure 3
+    │   ├── fig4                # scripts required to generate outputs presented in Figure 3
+    │   ├── fig5                # scripts required to generate outputs presented in Figure 5
+    │   ├── fig6                # scripts required to generate outputs presented in Figure 6
+    │   ├── fig7                # scripts required to generate outputs presented in Figure 7
-    │   ├── processing          # scripts for data processing
+    │   ├── interfacing         # scripts required to interface with mid-40 using a Latte Panda (on Windows) │   ├── processing          # scripts for data processing │   ├── processing          # scripts for data processing
+    │   │   │── ros             # scripts for data conversion from lvx to pcd
+    │   │   │── scan            # scripts for generating outputs from raw (.pcd) data
     ├── images                  # folder containing graphics